eddiethedean/sparkforge/docs/COMPREHENSIVE_TROUBLESHOOTING_GUIDE.md

 **Problem**: SparkForge requires Python 3.8 or higher.

 **Symptoms**:
-- ImportError when importing sparkforge
+- ImportError when importing pipeline_builder
 - SyntaxError in Python 3.7 or earlier

 **Solutions**: